Heterobasidion annosum: Ecology and life cycle

 In the summertime, basidiospores, the primary infective propagules, are released.
 These basidiospores are carried long distances by wind currents.
 They infect trees (usually conifers) through damage such as freshly cut stumps.
 Once on the stump the fungus colonizes and moves into the root via mycelium.
 Heterobasidion annosum moves short distances from the roots of an infected stump through root grafts with other trees.
 It can also spread through insects that feed on roots.

 Since this fungus can not move very far through soil, it relies on tree roots to help it infect neighbouring trees.
 In these roots, it can grow 0.1–2.0 m per year.
 This results in a spread of the fungus and disease gaps in the forest.
-These disease gaps are produced when the trees dies and falls, creating gaps in the forest canopy.
+These disease gaps are produced when the trees die and fall, creating gaps in the forest canopy.
 These gaps affect the moisture and sunlight available, altering the habitats for plants and animals on the forest floor.
 Spiniger meineckellus, the name for the asexual stage of this fungus, is produced on stumps when the conditions are moist, and the conidiospores that are produced will be able to live in the soil for up to ten months.
 The role of conidiospores is unknown in the infection process and is not thought to be important.